 When surveyed for the 2018 Cision State of the Media Report, mobile compatibility, video and image-based content, influencer marketing and social media as a journalistic resource were all cited as rising trends.

 When asked what PR professional must do when working with media, "include multimedia assets with your pitch" ranked within the top five requested activities.
 The rise in usage of multimedia caters to the changing media consumption preferences of their audiences.
 Brands should take note of this; by providing multimedia content to journalists you are increasing earned media opportunities and providing more engaging stories.

 Journalists also ranked the specific multimedia and data elements they’ve used over the past two to three years.
 The top three elements include photos, social media posts and videos.
-This gives brands a good variety of resource ideas and formats to choose from when they are crafting their next news release.
+This gives brands a good variety of resource ideas and formats to choose from when they are crafting their next press release.

-Consumers often leverage news releases and social media to communicate new research, announcements or important data.
+Consumers often leverage press releases and social media to communicate new research, announcements or important data.
 According to Cision’s 2018 State of the Media Report, 27 per cent of journalists said that PR professionals should have data ready to go when reports need them.
 Consider creating polls based on the data in your press release or research to further engage audiences, get them talking about your news and click through to your press release and owned sites.